Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

 1.0 (Initial release)
 - Cleaned up and modernized WeiDU code of the mod
 - Made content from PS:T Unfinished Business v4.12 available for PST:EE
+- Added new component "Restored Lothar's Abode": Restores creature "Ghoul Stone Golem" and item "Bone Ward" to Lothar's home in the Lower Ward
 - Added an improved alu-fiend image intended for Vrischika to the bestiary in PST:EE ("Restored Bestiary Entries")
 - Fixed a container polygon in the Festhall Private Quarters that overlapped the blocking door